TezDevs/digital-hooligan/docs/attention-first-draft.md

 “Is this normal or bad?”
 Every unexplained spike adds delay.

-Under pressure, delay is not neutral.
+Under pressure, delay isn’t neutral.
-Delay compounds risk.
+It compounds risk.

 Good dashboards reduce the number of decisions required before action is possible.